Through many dangers, toils and snares

 The LORD is good, a stronghold in the day of trouble; and He knows those who trust in Him.
 (Nahum 1:7)

 When we are in great affliction, we often hear the Lord’s voice more clearly because we draw nearer to Him where we find consolation in His grace and mercy.
-Just as the eye of the hurricane affords perfect calm and peace though the winds rage all around, so does the Lord give us that peace when we press into Him in close communion with Him.
-When outward pressures fill us with anguish and fears we can rejoice in hope, placing our trust in Jesus, knowing that He is the One who calms the sea.
-When we look to Jesus in the raging hurricanes of our life, we find ourselves in the eye of the storm, that small zone of calm safe from the wall of winds that swirl around our quiet respite.
-God wants what’s best for us, to do us good and not to harm us, to turn everything to our benefit because He cares for us.
+Just as the eye of the hurricane affords perfect calm and peace though the winds rage all around, so does the Lord give us that peace when we press into Him.
+When outward pressures fill us with anguish and fears, we can rejoice in hope, placing our trust in Jesus, knowing that He is the One who calms the sea.
+When we look to Jesus in the raging hurricanes of our life, we find ourselves in the eye of the storm, that small zone of calm, safe from the walls of winds that swirl around our quiet respite.
+God wants what’s best for us, to do us good and not harm, to turn everything to our benefit because He cares for us.
 Like a good doctor, sometimes He prescribes medicine, rest, or constraint in our day of trouble, knowing that afterward it yields the peaceable fruit of righteousness and greater faith in Him.

 Have you found that amid the storms you are better able to hear God’s voice?
 Have you found the greatest peace in your toughest battles?
 When you believe and trust in Jesus, seeking His protection, you are doing the work of God (Jn.
 6:29).
 You do not have to be perfect.
-You do not have to be anything.
+There is nothing you have to be.
 You have only to trust Him.
-Consider one snare you may be confronted with today.
+Consider one snare that may confront you today.
 Right now, won’t you commit to doing the work of trusting Jesus?
 When your day of trouble is over, you will better know Him because you sought refuge in Him.
 Let this be your testimony: “Through many toils, dangers, and snares I have already come.”